matias-ceau/repartee/dev/.drafts/README.old.md

 # Repartee

-Repartee is a command-line interface (CLI) tool designed to interface with multiple AI APIs to handle various functionalities, including sending prompts and receiving responses from AI models.
-It tracks spending based on token usage and offers a flexible configuration system.
+Repartee is a conversational AI assistant that integrates multiple language models and retrieval techniques to provide intelligent and context-aware responses.

 ## Core Functionality
 - Interface with multiple AI APIs (GPT-4o, GPT-4-turbo, GPT-3.5-turbo from OpenAI, Claude 3, Gemini 1.5, Perplexity).